Nottingham City Transport: History

 By the end of the 1950s, trolleybuses were in decline, the last new trolleybus joining the fleet in 1952 reaching a maximum fleet of 155 vehicles.
-The first one-man operated bus appeared in 1951.
-Trolleybuses were withdrawn between April 1965 and July 1966, and the West Bridgford UDC Transport undertaking came under Nottingham's control in 1968.
-One-man operation started to come into force in January 1970 and by 1977 nearly all services were one-man operated.
-In 1974 it was renamed City of Nottingham Transport and by 1976 an all-time peak of 494 operated vehicles was reached.
+Trolleybuses were withdrawn between April 1965 and July 1966, and the West Bridgford UDC Transport undertaking came under Nottingham's control on 28 September 1968.
+As a result of local government reorganisation in 1974, Nottingham City Transport was renamed City of Nottingham Transport, and by 1976, an all-time peak of 494 operated vehicles was reached.
+The last rear-entrance buses were withdrawn in 1977, converting the operator virtually to one-person operation, leaving only services operated jointly with Gotham independent South Notts Bus Company to be operated with bus conductors.

+Deregulation

-To comply with the Transport Act 1985, in 1986 the assets were transferred to a new legal entity.
+To comply with the Transport Act 1985, in 1986 the assets of Nottingham City Transport were transferred to a new legal entity.
 However the company effectively remained in public ownership as Nottingham City Council held full equity of the new entity.
-In 1988 Stevenson's Bus Services, Ilkeston was purchased and formed a subsidiary company.
-Erewash Valley Services Limited.
-These services were integrated with the main company in 1990.
+In 1988, Stevenson's Bus Services of Ilkeston was purchased, with NCT moving Stevenson's operations into a new subsidiary company, Erewash Valley Services Limited.
+Erewash's services were later integrated with NCT in 1990.